 There are also the "Non-Aligned Armies", or NA2, a "faction" that consists of minor nations and mercenary companies.
 These groups take models from across the other factions and can be awkward to collect.

-Some factions are currently out of production - their models are not currently being produced by Corvus Belli.
-Their rules are still completely game legal, however, so you can choose to hunt them down, or proxy some more modern models to play them.
+Some factions have left the game with the start of the 5th edition for Infinity.
+Others are currently out of production but are still game legal, so you can choose to hunt them down, or proxy some more modern models to play them.
+The Infinity Army page will show you what factions are currently playable.

 Covering all the factions is more space than I'd want to cover in a starter article.
-If you're wanting to know more about them, there's a really good guide by The Dice Abide about selecting your Infinity Army.
-There's also a YouTube playlist of short videos introducing the faction backgrounds made by Corvus Belli.
+There's a YouTube playlist of short videos introducing the faction backgrounds made by Corvus Belli.
 Click through each individually as they're produced in both English and Spanish!